Temporomandibular Disorders (TMD)

 If you think you may have TMJ or if your dentist has diagnosed you with it, read on for causes, symptoms, and TMJ treatment.

-A TMD is a condition, not a specific disease.
-Temporomandibular disorders can have many different signs and symptoms, from mild to severe.
-Some patients may have symptoms but are still able to function fully.
-TMDs appear to be more common in women.
+A temporomandibular disorder is a condition, not a specific disease.
+TMD can have many different signs and symptoms, from mild to severe.
+Some people may have symptoms but are still able to fully function in their everyday lives.
+TMD appear to be more common in women.
 Specific symptoms may include:

 - pain in or around the ear

 - clicking or popping noises in the jaw